astrovedic/GAXamarin/README.md

 #### Usage

+TrackUser(string userId)

-TrackUser(string userId): You only need to set User ID on a tracker once.
+You only need to set User ID on a tracker once.
 By setting it on the tracker, the ID will be sent with all subsequent hits.

 ```
 CrossGAXamarin.Current.TrackUser("userId");
 ```

+TrackScreen(string screenName,
-TrackScreen(string screenName, int dimensionIndex = 0, string dimensionValue = null, int metricIndex = 0, float metricValue = 0f);
+            int dimensionIndex = 0, string dimensionValue = null,
+            int metricIndex = 0, float metricValue = 0f)

 #### Contributors
 * [alexrainman](https://github.com/alexrainman)